nikitavoloboev/data/sleep/sleep.md

 I never limit my sleep and I try to sleep as much as my body needs thus I wake up with no alarm.

 I try to go to bed and wake up at the same time each day to maintain the Circadian rhythm.
-I try to go to sleep at ~ 22:30 and wake up at ~ 7:00 every morning.
+I try to go to sleep at ~ 23:00 every day for consistency.

 ## Links